Prague beer scene

 Perštýně is just across

-Národní with the pub a short distance on your left; look out for the mural.
+Národní with the pub a short distance on your left; look out for the mural on

 It's a right old mix of a place is the little bears; for a start it has three